Spuddy10345/whisper-raycast-extension/README.md

 ## 💡 Usage

 1.  **Launch:** Open Raycast and search for the "Dictate Text" command.
 Press Enter.
+2.  **Download a Model** Choose the `Download Whisper Model` command and choose the model you would like to download
+* Larger models are more accurate, but also slower and require more ram/processing power
-2.  **Record:** The extension window will appear, showing a "RECORDING AUDIO..." message and a waveform animation.
+3.  **Record:** Open the `Dictate Text` command.
+The extension window will appear, showing a "RECORDING AUDIO..." message and a waveform animation.
 Start speaking clearly.
     *   Press `Enter` when you are finished speaking.
     *   Press `⌘ + .` or click "Cancel Recording" to abort.
-3.  **Transcribe:** The view will change to show a loading indicator while `whisper.cpp` processes the audio.
+4.  **Transcribe:** The view will change to show a loading indicator while `whisper.cpp` processes the audio.
 This may take a few seconds depending on the audio length and model size.
-4.  **Result:**
+5.  **Result:**
     *   If transcription is successful, the text area will populate with the dictated text.
+    * If there are any mistakes you can modify the text directly within the text box (as long as auto copy/paste isn't active)
     *   Based on your "Default Action" preference:
         *   It might automatically paste or copy, and close Raycast.
         *   Or, it will display the text with actions:
             *   `Paste Text`: Pastes the content.
             *   `Copy Text` (`⌘ + Enter`): Copies the content.
-            *   `Start New Dictation`: Resets the state (you'll need to close and reopen the command currently).
             *   `Close` (`Esc`): Closes the Raycast window.
     *   If an error occurs during recording or transcription, an error message will be displayed.